 The simple view of reading

 The aim of learning to read is comprehension, or the capacity to extract meaning from print.
-Reading comprehension is largely the function of two broad skill sets, identified in the Simple View of Reading (SVR).
+Reading comprehension is largely the function of 2 broad skill sets, identified in the Simple View of Reading.
 These skills are word recognition and language comprehension.

 Word recognition